-Docker containers should be designed to be stateless, meaning that they can survive system reboots and container terminations gracefully, and without the loss of data.
-Designing with stateless containers in mind will also help your app grow and make future horizontal scaling trivial.
+00:00 Docker containers should be designed to stateless, meaning that they can survive system reboots and container terminations gracefully, and without the loss of data.
+Designing with stateless containers in mind will also help your app grow and making future horizontal scaling tasks trivial.

 00:16 Let's review our setup.
 Here, we have a small Express app that uploads files to the local file system.
 Note that the base route serves up an HTML form with file inputs, and the upload route handles moving or uploaded file into a folder on the file system named uploads.